Special points on intersections of hypersurfaces: Sharpened bounds on RD(G) for the sporadic groups

-\begin{proof}[Proof of Theorem \ref{thm:sporadic_bounds}] The argument follows the analysis of \cite[Section 4]{GGSW2024}, employing additional invariants of select projective representations of the given sporadic groups using our more effective method for verifying density of $K^{(d)}$-points.
-The new bounds are obtained via the straightforward, though somewhat computationally intensive, calculations which yield
+\begin{proof} The argument follows the analysis of \cite[Section 4]{GGSW2024}, employing additional invariants of select projective representations of the given sporadic groups using our more effective method for verifying the density of $K^{(d)}$-points.
+These invariants are summarized in Table \ref{table:sporadic-bounds}.
+The new bounds are obtained via the straightforward, though somewhat computationally intensive, calculations: